gueststar/nthm/CONTRIBUTING.md

 the public-facing `nthm_killed` function doesn't use this criterion.
 The read and select functions don't use it either because interrupting them too eagerly might cause memory leaks when their caller can't free the results it would have received.
-However, `nthm_open` refrains from opening a new pipe if it ascertains by this condition that its caller's thread is as good as dead.
+However, `nthm_open` and `nthm_send` refrain from starting a new thread if they ascertain by this condition that its caller's thread is as good as dead.

 Climbing trees is more important for getting truncation to work as intended.
 The `nthm_truncate` and `nthm_truncated` functions could